aarosan/grocery_grid/README.md

 ### A Special Thanks

-We'd like to extend our gratitude to the creator:
+We'd like to extend our gratitude to the creator of the amazing SVG illustrations:

 > **mariako.truestory@gmail.com**